clankill3r/Cursor-Flow/README.md

 ## Lists of sites that implement it

-I hope this lists get's longer over time :)
+I hope this list get's longer over time :)

 -